stfalcon-studio/stf-input-list-filter/README.md

 stf-input-list-filter Directive (list filtration).
 ============================================================================================================================

 Directive for filtering list item.
-You can easy take list of object, choose value of property for comparation and you get list with objects you fit
+You can easy take list of object, choose value of property for comparation, input text in input control and you get list with objects you fit

 ### Атрибути
 - [x]  listSource       - collection